learn-co-curriculum/phase-3-regex-match-scan-grep-methods-readme/README.md

 ```
 "The rain in Spain lies mainly in the plain".match(/\w+ain/)
 => #<MatchData "rain">

+"The rain in Spain lies mainly in the plain".match(/France/)
+=> nil
 ```
 More often than not, we use the result of the match method as a boolean, indicating the existence of the pattern in the given string.